slimndap/wp-theatre/readme.md

 Theater for WordPress uses _productions_ to group your _events_.
 Each production can have one or more events.

-So if you run a theatre then 'The Sound Of Music' is a _production_ and the show this weekend is an _event_.
+So if you run a theatre then 'The Sound Of Music' is a _production_ and "The show this weekend" is an _event_.

 ## Website owners